Custom Docker Images

 COPY index.html /usr/share/nginx/html/

-This Dockerfile adds a new ENV instruction that sets the value of the NGINX_PORT variable to 8080.
-It also adds a new RUN instruction that replaces the default listen directive in the nginx configuration file with a new directive that uses the value of the NGINX_PORT variable.
+This Dockerfile adds an ENV instruction that sets the NGINX_PORT variable to 9000.
+It also includes a RUN instruction that modifies the Nginx configuration to use this port.

 docker build -t my-nginx-env .